-Those are my 4 main credit cards.
 It’s nice to have a Visa and MasterCard for when American Express isn’t accepted.
-In Europe, sometimes Visa is not accepted or is discouraged, so having a MasterCard or American Express is useful.
-I also have the Delta American Express and the SPG (Starwood hotels) American Express, but I find these cards less useful than the 4 above.
+In Europe, sometimes Visa is not accepted, so having a MasterCard or American Express is useful.

 Each of these credit cards has an annual fee of less than $100, but this fee pays for itself if you can use the benefits.
-My credit cards are my only bills, and I have auto-pay set up so that the balance is ALWAYS paid each month directly from my checking account.
-Therefore, I am unfamiliar with their policies and rates for when you don’t pay the full balance each month.
+My credit cards are my only bills, and I have auto-pay set up so that the balance is automatically paid each month directly from my checking account.

-- A bonus perk of the Hilton and IHG hotel credit cards is that you automatically get bumped to a high tier in their loyalty programs (Gold for Hilton and Platinum for IHG).
+- A bonus perk of these credit cards is that you automatically get bumped to an elite status in their loyalty programs (e.g., Gold for Hilton and Platinum for IHG).
 That allows you to earn points even faster when you stay at those hotels, and you’re more likely to get complimentary room upgrades.
-Also, being a Gold Hilton Hhonors member means you get a free breakfast at Hilton, Doubletree, and Garden Inn hotels.
-Note: SPG and Marriott credit cards do NOT give you the bump to a higher tier.
+Also, being a Gold Hilton Honors member means you get a free breakfast at mid-range and premium Hilton-branded hotels.

-- An additional perk related to all of the hotel and airline hotels is that you earn a certain amount of points if you spend a certain amount of money within the first 3 months.
-To optimize this perk, the key is to apply for the credit card just a few weeks before you can fully utilize it.
+- Another benefit is the sign-up bonus.
+You can earn a significant number of bonus points (usually enough for 1 or 2 free nights at a premium hotel) when you spend a certain amount of money within the first 3 months.
+The key is to apply for the credit card just a few weeks before you use it.

-- All of these cards are chip-enabled, which is critical to avoid fraud, especially while travelling abroad.
+- All of these cards are chip-enabled, which is critical to avoid fraud, especially while traveling abroad.